-The benefits you offer subscribers should be as general as possible, and as concrete as necessary.
+The benefits you offer members should be as general as possible, and as concrete as necessary.
 Once fixed, you can't change them.
 Don't base them on your financial goal

-, but rather focus them on what your subscribers want and what you can easily deliver.
+, but rather focus them on what your members want and what you can easily deliver.
 For most people, benefits aren't a transaction but rather a means of communication.
 They could include:

-- A closed Facebook group only for subscribers.
+- A closed Facebook group only for members.

 - A closed community forum using stand-alone software such as Slack, Mightybell or Discourse.org.

 - An e-book.

 - A regular postcard.

 - A personal message.

 - Delivering a surprise after 10 months of support.

 - A special personalized thank-you video.